Best Place For Trekking In Meghalaya

 David Scott trail: Walk through history Trekking in Meghalaya

 If you want a day hike that doesn’t kill your legs, this is ideal.
+Technically “moderate,” but it’s one of the best adventurous trekking spots in Meghalaya due to its remote nature.
 First built during the British era, it runs along meadows, pine woods, and streams.
 Expect monoliths, ancient stones, and tiny Khasi villages that feel frozen in time.

 It’s more of a “walk with great views” than a climb.